Nubicola/naeq_templater/README.md

 - The template will replace calculated text with links to the corresponding NAEQ pages
 - All NAEQ pages are placed in the NAEQ folder
 - PLEASE WAIT for the calculated text and links to be populated.
 There are some errors in my code with respect to async.
 It all works, you just have to be patient
-- PLEASE DO NOT process overly long text; it also causes an error with respect to async.
-- PLEASE DO NOT process text that is already NAEQ'd or linked as that breaks stuff
-- "undo" is always useful :)

 ## Release Status
 The current release is intended as a MVP (minimum viable product).

 ### Known constraints
-- If you run the template on a page that has markdown links, the links will be broken after templating
-- Too much text to process as individual words will lead to errors / including NAEQ pages
+- PLEASE DO NOT process overly long text; it also causes an error with respect to async.
+- PLEASE DO NOT process text that is already NAEQ'd or linked as that breaks stuff

 ## Code Dependencies
 This template depends on the [Templater plugin from silent void](https://github.com/SilentVoid13/Templater)